Ayurveda for Anxiety: Natural Approaches That Work

 - Reduce screens 1 hour before bed

-- Journaling -- emptying the mind onto paper reduces mental loops
+- Journaling empties the mind onto paper and reduces mental loops

-- Consistent bedtime -- aim for 10 PM to align with natural rhythms
+- Consistent bedtime, ideally 10 PM, to align with natural rhythms

 Ayurvedic Herbs for Anxiety Support

-Several herbs have been traditionally used in Ayurveda for centuries to support mental calm.
-Modern research is beginning to validate some of these traditional uses.
+Several herbs have been used in Ayurveda for centuries to support mental calm.
+Modern research is starting to validate some of these traditional uses.

-- Brahmi (Bacopa monnieri) -- traditionally used for mental clarity and calm; research indicates it may support cognitive function under stress
+- Brahmi (Bacopa monnieri), traditionally used for mental clarity and calm.
+Research suggests it may support cognitive function under stress.

 Breathing Techniques for Immediate Relief

-Pranayama (breathing exercises) offer some of the fastest relief for anxious feelings.
-Here are three techniques suited to different body types:
+Pranayama offers some of the fastest relief for anxious feelings.
+Three techniques, suited to different body types.

 Nadi Shodhana (All Body Types)